Free Dev Day — June 25 — Virtual

 Next we'll generate and unload sample data.
 There are couple of things going on.

 First, we are using object_construct as a quick way to create a object/document from all columns and subset of rows for customer data and offload it into customer_data stage.
 Orders data would be extracted into compressed CSV files.
-There are many additonal options in the COPY INTO stage construct that would fit most requirements, but in this case we are using INCLUDE_QUERY_ID to make it easier to generate new incremental files, as we are going to run these commands over and over again, without a need to deal with file overriding.
+There are many additonal options in the COPY INTO stage construct that would fit most requirements, but in this case we are using INCLUDE_QUERY_ID to make it easier to generate new incremental files, as we'll run these commands over and over again, without a need to deal with file overriding.

 -- LZ: Simulating Customer System Data -----------------------------------------